 Nest WiFi: Smart-home integration

 Be warned, the Home app is a little picky and balked at using a Belkin Wemo ligh tbulb and an Amazon Smart plug.
-I was able to use it with Philips Hue and C by GE light bulbs; it also works with Sylvania’s LEDVANCE lights.
+I was able to use it with Philips Hue lights and C by GE light bulbs; it also works with Sylvania’s LEDVANCE lights.
 The system allowed me to independently turn the lights on and off as well as dim them via the Home app and the Nest WiFi extension voice commands.
 The Home app allowed me to pick from the six light colors the GE bulb offered.

 The Google Home app includes Family Wi-Fi.
 It allows the grouping of devices so that the lights and thermostats are part of a different group than the computers.
 This let me pause the system's Wi-Fi to stop the flow of data long enough for dinner or screen-free family time without affecting other devices that I want to run 24/7.